-10. Central Library - Children's Library Revitalization Project
+7. Central Library - Children's Library Revitalization Project

 This project is the implementation of the second phase of the revitalization plan for Central Library, following the opening of Levels 8 and 9 in 2018.
-The plan includes renovations, adding a
+The plan includes renovations, adding a second program room, and additional interactive space for the Children's Library on the Lower Level.

 Initially, this project was funded by \$3.5M from the VPL Foundation.
 A feasibility study process was completed in 2022, identifying a total project cost of approximately \$8M.
-This meant that the available donor funding of \$3.5M would require taking a two phase approach to achieve the full concept.
+Based on the available donor funding of \$3.5M, it was anticipated that it would require a two phase approach to achieve the full concept.
 In 2023, VPL began work with consultant Urban Arts and Architecture (UAA) to prioritize key elements of the space, and undertake detailed design, with the intention of proceeding to construction on Phase 1.

-In 2023, City Council approved an additional \$4.5M in project funding through the Provincial Growing Communities grant, which would enable VPL to achieve the full scope of the project as envisioned in the feasibility study.
-This increase in funding means that construction is expected to begin in Fall 2024 on the full concept, with completion approximately 12 months later in Fall 2025.
-The project is currently progressing through the construction drawing and permit stages.
+In 2023, City Council allocated an additional \$4.5M in project funding from the Provincial Growing Communities grant, enabling VPL to undertake the full scope of the project as envisioned in the feasibility study.
+Construction was initially expected to begin in Fall 2024, with completion of the full project approximately 12 months later in Fall 2025.
+Cost escalations and procurement issues led to delays, and construction is now planned to begin in April 2025, with completion targeted for the end of Q1, 2026.